leo-ventura/sdl-pong/README.md

 # Pong
-Project to develop a SDL version of Atari's Pong w/ @matheorii.
+Project to develop a SDL version of Atari's Pong w/ @Matheorii.

 ### About SDL2
 To install SDL2, check this link [here](https://wiki.libsdl.org/Installation) for more instructions.